TerribleBrad/Wind-of-Kine/README.md

 ## Credits and Thanks

 - _YOU_ for actually reading the readme.
 Thanks a ton!!
-- Halgari and everyone in the WJ Team - Wabbajack is absolutely incredible and so are you
+- Halgari and everyone in the WJ Team.

 ## Contact